-- Advise the police force: Members have the opportunity to advise North Yorkshire Police about issues affecting young people and to inform the development of their youth strategy.
+Members have the opportunity to advise North Yorkshire Police about issues affecting young people and to inform the development of their youth strategy.

-- Work on special topics: Members work together on a wide range of topics such as anti-social behaviour, domestic violence, drug and alcohol abuse, reducing offending and re-offending among young people, and the relationship between young people and the police.
+Members work together on priorities set by a process of peer research including mental health, abusive relationships, hate crime, drug and alcohol abuse, missing young people and exploitation, and the relationship between young people and the police.

-Members are given support to carry out 30 hours of peer research with other young people in schools, colleges, universities and youth groups.
+Members are given support to carry out peer research sessions with other young people in schools, colleges, universities and youth groups.

-- Plan events: Members work in a team to design and plan events to engage other young people in their area.
+Members work in a team to design and plan events to engage other young people in their area.